helpermethod/spring-boot-style-guide/README.md

 public class PersonService {
     private final PersonRepository personRepository;

-    // if the class has only one constructor, the @Autowired annotation can be omitted public PersonService(PersonRepository personRepository) {
+    // if the class has only one constructor, @Autowired can be omitted public PersonService(PersonRepository personRepository) {
         this.personRepository = personRepository;
     }